-To help attract more businesses to our newly reconstructed downtown area, the City of Oconomowoc and First Bank Financial Centre teamed up to establish a Downtown Oconomowoc Business Loan Pool.
-As the number one SBA lender in Wisconsin, First Bank Financial Centre committed capital to fund the loan pool.
+To help attract more businesses to our newly reconstructed downtown area, the City of Oconomowoc and Bank Five Nine teamed up to establish a Downtown Oconomowoc Business Loan Pool.
+As the number one SBA lender in Wisconsin, Bank Five Nine committed capital to fund the loan pool.
 Eligible expenses for these loans include acquisition of property, building improvements, equipment purchases, and environmental or safety compliance.
 The loans are generally $10,000 to $25,000 at a fixed 1% rate, and loan decisions are made by the Oconomowoc Community Development Authority.

 Contact Economic Development Director Robert Duffy for more information.